Art of the City: Postmodern to Post-Katrina

 The Crescent City’s endurance and resilience have given rise to a thriving contemporary art scene.
 The “Louisiana ‘Major Works 1984’” exhibition at the 1984 Louisiana World Exposition provides a rough starting point for a renewed cultural consciousness that gained further impetus after Hurricane Katrina and continues to this day.

-The exhibition, made possible by a significant gift to THNOC from The Helis Foundation, will include a robust programming schedule and components that live outside the gallery walls, some of which were introduced early in 2018.
-Admission to the exhibition and all programming will be free.
+The exhibition, made possible by a significant gift to THNOC from The Helis Foundation, includes a robust programming schedule and components that live outside the gallery walls, some of which were introduced early in 2018.
+Admission to the exhibition and all programming is free.

-“Art of the City” will feature the work of more than 75 artists, both homegrown visionaries and devoted visitors, in the newly constructed Tricentennial Wing of the campus.
+“Art of the City” features the work of more than 75 artists, both homegrown visionaries and devoted visitors, in the newly constructed Tricentennial Wing of the campus.
 It includes established masters like Krista Jurisich, Douglas Bourgeois and Luis Cruz Azaceta; familiar names like Candy Chang and Gina Phillips; and rising stars like Zarouhie Abdalian, Brandan Odums and Rontherin Ratliff.